-1. By geographical type:

-- a) United Kingdom and Republic of Ireland;

-- b) Other Countries

-- 2. By circulation type:

-- a) As for print copies, in the same rate bands:

-- i) Retail and Single copy sales

-- ii) Single Copy Subscription Sales

-- iii) Requested Sponsored Subscription Sales

-- iv) Multiple Copy Sales

-- v) Society circulation

-- vi) Controlled Free Circulation individually requested

-- b) Digital Edition specific:

-- i) Corporate Digital Edition subscriptions

-- ii) Retail and Single Copy Sales below 20% of Full Rate

-- 3. A statement of the total average number of print and Digital Edition copies sold bundled as a package (whether for a single issue or a subscription) where both the print and Digital Edition copy have been claimed (Note: this is only permitted where the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%).
+- By geographical type: - a) United Kingdom and Republic of Ireland; - b) Other Countries - 2.
+By circulation type: - a) As for print copies, in the same rate bands: - i) Paid Single Copies (Retail and Single copy sales) - ii) Paid Subscriptions (Single Copy Subscription Sales) - iii) Requested Sponsored Subscription Sales - v) Paid Multiple Copies (Multiple Copy Business Sales) - v) Membership Copies - vi) Free Copies Controlled Free Circulation (individually requested only) - b) Digital Edition specific: - i) All You Can Read Sales - ii) Corporate Digital Edition subscriptions - 3.
+A statement of the total average number of print and Digital Edition copies sold bundled as a package (whether for a single issue or a subscription) where both the print and Digital Edition copy have been claimed (Note: this is only permitted where the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%).

-G5.
+- G5.
 Digital Edition copies must meet requirements of the relevant print category except where varied by this section

 - a) Typically to provide evidence of the email alerts to individuals informing them that the issue is available for view/download you will provide system generated proof (such as a notification log of the email alerts sent).
 This system generated proof would normally need to include evidence of what has been distributed, when and to whom, such as:

 - i) Date sent

 - ii) Time sent

 - iii) Name of publication

 - iv) Issue identifier

 - v) Email address

 - vi) Size of file delivered

 - vii) Addressee identifier

-- b) Our testing of email alerts may involve email 'writebacks' to individuals on an on-going basis during the reporting period which is why we will ask for information throughout.

-- c) Single copy retail sales of Digital Editions via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in the category Retail Sales (Sale or Return).
+- b) Our testing of email alerts may involve email 'writebacks' to individuals on an on-going basis during the reporting period which is why we will ask for information throughout. - c) Single copy retail sales of Digital Editions via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in the category Retail Sales (Sale or Return).
 Single copy sales of Digital Editions direct to a consumer by the publisher will be claimed in the category Single Copy Sales.

-- d) Multiple Copy Sales:

-- i) An example of how you could demonstrate that end recipients have requested and been granted access would be to generate unique codes, for a single copy of a single issue (and which can only be used once):

-- The codes can be sold to a purchaser to give to individuals to allow them to access a specific issue.

-- When the individual provides an email address and redeems/activates their unique code that would demonstrate their request for the Digital Edition and that they have been granted access.
-Should the code be refused (perhaps because it's already been used) - the individual would not be granted access and the copy would not be eligible to be claimed.

-- For the avoidance of doubt, "granting of access" means the individual is able to access the Digital Edition (i.e. not refused), not that the individual has actually viewed/downloaded the Digital Edition.
+However copies sold as part of a multi-title package where access to a wide range of different digital editions is available to the consumer must be claimed in the All You Can Read category providing the requirements of that category are met.

 G6.
-Reported by rate, comparing price paid with the print copy price a) The rate band in which single copy sales of digital editions are claimed will be calculated by comparing the price paid against the relevant print copy Basic Cover Price.
+Reported by rate, comparing price paid with the print copy price

+- a) The rate band in which single copy sales of digital editions are claimed will be calculated by comparing the price paid against the relevant print copy Basic Cover Price.
 The rate band in which digital edition subscriptions are claimed will be calculated by comparing the price paid against the relevant print copy BAR for subscriptions.
 For example the BAR for a print subscription is £200.
 Its digital edition is marketed for a subscription rate of £80.
-For rate band reporting purposes an £80 subscription to the digital edition must be reported according to 80/200 = 40% b) Both the digital edition and the print copy can be included in the ABC claim if the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%.
+For rate band reporting purposes an £80 subscription to the digital edition must be reported according to 80/200 = 40% - b) Both the digital edition and the print copy can be included in the ABC claim if the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%.
 For example: If the BAR for a print subscription is £100, then to claim both the print and digital edition copy sold together in a subscription package, the package must be sold for at least £120.